dryajov/alicatejs/README.md

 ###Hello World in Alicatejs

 ```
+define(
+    [
+    'alicate/alicateapp',
+    'alicate/components/View',
+    'alicate/components/Label'
+    ],
+    function(AlicateApp, View, Label){
+        'use strict';

         var templateStore = {'helloworld.html': '<div data-aid="hello">[THIS WILL BE REPLACED]</div>'},
         app = new AlicateApp({
                 templateStore: templateStore,
                 selector: '#myapp',
                 index: '/helloworld'
             });

         app.mount('/helloworld', new View({
                 templateName: 'helloworld.html',
                 children: {
                     hello: new Label({
                         id: 'hello',
                         text: 'Hello World from Alicate!!'
                         })
                 }
             })).start();
+    });

 ```
-The program above demonstrates the core concepts of alicate in action.
+The snippet above demonstrates the core concepts of alicate in action.

-An application is constructed, that will attach itself to the `#myapp` selector, with the `/helloworld` path as its index.
-Once we have an application, we can start mounting our views on a desired path, this will cause alicatejs to render the view when the browser navigates to that path.
-This view has one child, a `Label` component, that renders the contents of its `text` property to the associated html element.
+An application that will attach itself to the `#myapp` selector, is constructed, using `/helloworld` path as its index page/location.
+Once we have an application, we can start `mount`ing our views on a desired path, this will allow alicatejs to render the view when the browser navigates to that path.
+Next a `Label` component is added as a child of the `View`.
+The `Label` will render the contents of its `text` property to the associated html element.

+###Why AMD?
+Javascript lacks a standard way of defining and importing modules, the Asynchronous Module Definition API fills in this gap pretty nicely.
+I feel like using AMD, gives the code base a lot more structure and makes it more manageable and easy to work with.

+###Why jQuery?
+jQuery allows to interact with the DOM without worrying about browser specific quirks and due to its popularity chances are that you're is already using it.